muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 So, we found that most common apps in both store are for entertainment.
 Now we'd like to get an idea about the kind of apps that have most users.

 #### On App Store
+Navigation, social networking or music apps might seem more popular than they really are.
-On average, navigation apps have the highest number of user reviews (more than 86090 user reviews), but this figure is heavily influenced by Waze and Google Maps, which have close to half a million user reviews together.
-The same pattern applies to social networking apps, where the average number is heavily influenced by a few giants like Facebook, Pinterest, Skype, etc. Same applies to music apps, where a few big players like Pandora, Spotify, and Shazam heavily influence the average number.
+- On average, navigation apps have the highest number of user reviews (more than 86090 user reviews), but this figure is heavily influenced by Waze and Google Maps, which have close to half a million user reviews together.

-Our aim is to find popular genres, but navigation, social networking or music apps might seem more popular than they really are.
-The average number of ratings seem to be skewed by very few apps which have hundreds of thousands of user ratings, while the other apps may struggle to get past the 10,000 threshold.
+- The same pattern applies to social networking apps, where the average number is heavily influenced by a few giants like Facebook, Pinterest, Skype, etc.
+- Same applies to music apps, where a few big players like Pandora, Spotify, and Shazam heavily influence the average number.

 <p align="center">
     <img src="https://drive.google.com/uc?export=view&id=1-23rgpJK2dnVFBDxk4uliOq0wKXpRqFr">